longturn/freeciv21/docs/General/install.rst

 The developers of Freeciv21 provide pre-compiled binaries and installation packages for tagged releases.
 They can be found on the LongTurn GitHub Repository for Freeciv21 at https://github.com/longturn/freeciv21/releases.
-The LongTurn community provides binary packages for Debian based Linux distros (Debian, Ubuntu, Mint, etc.), Microsoft Windows\ |reg| (32 and 64-bit), and Apple MacOS X\ |reg|.
+The LongTurn community provides binary packages for Debian based Linux distros (Debian, Ubuntu, Mint, etc.), Microsoft Windows\ |reg| (32 and 64-bit), and Apple macOS\ |reg|.
 If you are an Arch Linux user, you can find Freeciv21 in the AUR at https://aur.archlinux.org/packages/freeciv21.

 For more information on using the Windows Installer package, you can read about it at :doc:`windows-install`.